kwatcharasupat/divide-and-remaster-v3/README.md

 **See [wiki](https://github.com/kwatcharasupat/divide-and-remaster-v3/wiki) for instructions on using this dataset**.

+## Model

+For the model trained on DnR v3, go [here](https://github.com/kwatcharasupat/bandit-v2)

+## Recreating the dataset

+The source code for recreating the dataset will be made available in this repository by September.
+(You can imagine that pulling data from 40 different datasets leads to a very messy source code 😭.
+I'm trying to standardize it so that it's easier to develop on in future iterations)

 ## License

 Divide and Remaster v3 is released under the CC BY-SA 4.0 license.
 See wiki for full license information of each source dataset.